Invoicing for New Zealand Couriers’ products and service is comprised of product/service base prices, surcharges, and GST.

 The Flexible Fuel Factor (FFF) was introduced for the purpose of providing for the increased costs in fuel, primarily diesel, to fairly compensate our couriers and line haul operators.
 We use a fuel adjustment factor as a pricing tool to ensure our customers only pay a “proportionate fuel cost”.

 The FFF surcharge rate is updated every month and is based on average fuel prices from two months earlier.
 The two-month buffer allows customers to anticipate any pricing changes and accurately calculate their own courier costs and correctly invoice/onforward the courier charge to their customers (where relevant).

 There are two different FFF’s within New Zealand Couriers:

 - International FFF (indexed to jet kerosene spot prices)

 Road User Charges (RUC) are a tax applied to users of vehicles which use a fuel not taxed at source, i.e. diesel fuel, administered by the New Zealand Transport Agency (NZTA) and enforced by the New Zealand Police.

-Because our transport network mainly uses diesel powered vehicles, Road User Charges add significant cost to our operations.
+Because our transport network mainly uses diesel-powered vehicles, Road User Charges add significant cost to our operations.
 In the past RUC had been a modest figure which we were able to absorb within our general operating costs.
-However, in 2015 the government significantly increased RUC (and have continued to increase) to such as point that we had to look at new ways of managing this cost.
+However, in 2015 the government significantly increased RUC (and have continued to increase) to such a point that we had to look at new ways of managing this cost.